 Other Tour Activities:

 On Thursday Night, October 12th, the annual Patrons’ Party will launch the weekend of festivities.
 This year’s party, "A Night at Magnolia Mansion," will be at the home of Shari and Bill Graham.
 Friday’s OctoberTour Luncheon will feature a talk by Susan Sides, president of the Foundation’s board of trustees, on the influence that E.B.C.
 Hambley had on Salisbury and the surrounding area.
-As always, tour sponsors and patrons can enjoy refreshments and drinks on the Patrons’ Porch both days of the tour.
+As always, tour sponsors and patrons can enjoy refreshments and drinks on the Patrons’ Porch, located at 128 South Fulton Street, both days of the tour (badges required).

 The Hall House grounds and adjacent Bank Street will feature food, beer and wine, crafts, live musical entertainment, and activities for the entire family Saturday and Sunday during tour hours.
 A Civil War encampment will be set up for children to experience what life as a soldier in the 1860's might have looked like.
 Plein Air artists will be painting throughout historic West Square and will display their work at the Artists Reception from 5-7pm Saturday on the Hall House lawn.
 Tickets are not required for this portion of the weekend’s activities.